StarRocks/starrocks/docs/reference/System_variable.md

 * enable_global_runtime_filter

   Whether to enable global runtime filter (RF for short).
 RF filters data at runtime.
 Data filtering often occurs in the Join stage.
-During multi-table joins, optimizations such as predicate pushdown are used to filter data, in order to reduce the number of scanned rows for Join and the I/O in the Shuffle stage, thereby improving the query performance.
+During multi-table joins, optimizations such as predicate pushdown are used to filter data, in order to reduce the number of scanned rows for Join and the I/O in the Shuffle stage, thereby speeding up the query.

   StarRocks offers two types of RF: Local RF and Global RF.
 Local RF is suitable for Broadcast Hash Join and Global RF is suitable for Shuffle Join.